-Rakhshan Rizwan’s debut collection simmers with a poised, driving anger.
+Rakhshan Rizwan’s debut pamphlet simmers with a poised, driving anger.
 Drawing on the rich visual and material culture of her home region, Rizwan unpacks and offers critical comment on the vexed issues of class, linguistic and cultural identity – particularly for women – in the context of Pakistan and South Asia.

 ‘Rakhshan Rizwan impresses with an alert and peripatetic poetic consciousness.’ – Sabotage Reviews

 ‘There is fierce energy here, and uncompromising intensity.’ – Sphinx

 ‘A striking debut collection which evokes the rich culture and history of Rizwan’s native Lahore.
 Themes of belonging, migration and displacement abound, as Rizwan examines the split linguistic self of the migrant: “My voice is the mirror that breaks in Urdu”.
 The patterns of her homeland are ever-present: “in a new country, let us dream of different paisleys”.
 Combining free verse and complex ghazals, this is a powerful exploration of the role of women in Pakistan and beyond.’ – PBS Bulletin